Parish and Outreach Nursing

 What is a Parish Nurse?
 Is there a cost to see a nurse?

 Parish Nursing is a specialized medical practice allowing the integration of faith with the practice of nursing.
 Catholic Charities hires and trains Registered Nurses for this specialized practice.
 Parish Nurses are then able to see patients at their church campus for up to 8 hours a week.
-There is no cost to the patient.
+There is no cost to the patient or the church.

 Where are Parish Nurses located?
 Can they be hired for my parish?

 Currently, Catholic Charities’ nurses are practicing in Tyler, Texarkana, Longview, Atlanta, Chandler, Flint, Frankston, Kilgore, Athens, and Lufkin.
 If your parish is interested in this program, please contact Catholic Charities (903) 258-9492 ext.
 104.

 Who can apply to become a Parish Nurse?